ECCC-ASTD-MRD/librmn-client-example/README.md

       or as an environment variable.
 In both cases, it must contain the path to the installation root of the library under which **lib** and **include** can be found.
+- If not building on ECCC's systems, git submodules must be retrieved:
+  `git submodule init` followed with `git submodule update --recursive`

 ## Building